 Your Creative Cloud subscription includes Adobe Fonts, which offers thousands of fonts from hundreds of type foundries.
 You can activate the fonts you want and use them in your desktop applications and on websites.
 Active fonts are available for use inside all Creative Cloud apps, such as Photoshop or InDesign.

 For details about your subscription and font entitlement, check your Plans & Products page.

-Browse and activate fonts using the Creative Cloud desktop app so the activated fonts are available in all your desktop applications.
+Browse and activate fonts using Creative Cloud desktop app so the activated fonts are available in all your desktop applications.
 If Creative Cloud desktop app is not already installed, download and install it.
-Make sure that Adobe Fonts is enabled in preferences (Preferences > Creative Cloud > Fonts).
+Make sure that Adobe Fonts is enabled in Preferences (Preferences > Creative Cloud > Fonts).